-We are leading the way toward a low-carbon future by investing in new, efficient technologies and reducing emissions to provide responsible energy for tomorrow.
-Located west of Edmonton near Warburg, AB, the Genesee Generating Station consists of three generating units which provide over 1,300 MW of baseload generation to Albertans.
-In 2019, we will complete year three of a five-year $35 million performance efficiency program that will improve the efficiency of the three existing power generating units by 10% by 2021.
+We are leading the way toward a low-carbon future by investing in world-leading efficiency and decarbonization technologies at our Genesee Generating Station to provide reliable, affordable, and decarbonized baseload generation to the grid.
+Located west of Edmonton near Warburg, AB, the Genesee facility consists of three generating units which provide over 1,300 MW of baseload generation to Albertans.
+The transformation of all three Genesee units is integral to our transition to net zero.

 Coal and Natural Gas

 Unit 1 – 1994

 880 MW (combined)

 Genesee Generating Station consists of some of Alberta’s youngest and most efficient thermal generation units.
 This reliable facility supports the Alberta energy market with baseload power supply and contributes to the economic well-being of the community it operates in.
 Repowering to best-in-class natural gas units will reduce emissions by 3.4 million tonnes per year and continue to deliver responsible energy for our future.